Shinkolobwe: Cold War era

 Just as a lack of uranium ore impeded the German and Japanese attempts to make an atomic bomb, the Americans wanted to maintain their monopoly against the Soviets.

 Security measures were slightly more relaxed in the wake of World War II, but in the 1950s, most journalists were able to gather only scraps of information on the mine's operation, from unofficial sources.
 In 1950, a uranium processing plant was said to be under construction near the mine.
 At the time, Shinkolobwe was believed to contain roughly half of the world's known reserves of uranium.

-In 1947, the U.S. received 1,440 tons of uranium concentrates from the Belgian Congo, 2,792 in 1951, and 1,600 in 1953.
+In 1947, the US received 1,440 tons of uranium concentrates from the Belgian Congo, 2,792 in 1951, and 1,600 in 1953.
 A processing plant was added nearby, and for increased security, a garrison was also established, with a supporting NATO military base in Kamina.
 Jadotville became a security checkpoint for foreigners.
 However, by the time of Congo independence, Union Minière had sealed the mine with concrete.

-Despite the US presence in the 1940s and 1950s, in 1960, due to increase opening of Uranium mines from the American Homeland and the independence of the Congo, the United States left the mine.
-Hence, the sealing of the mine by Union Minière.
+Despite the American presence in the 1940s and 1950s, the increased opening of uranium mines in the US and Congolese independence made the United States in 1960 leave the mine, which caused the sealing of the mine by Union Minière.

 Israeli yellowcake

-Israel in 1968 obtained yellowcake (processed uranium ore) to support the Israeli nuclear weapons effort in a clandestine operation after France stopped supplying it with uranium fuel for the Dimona nuclear reactor in reaction to the 1967 Arab-Israeli War.
+In what was termed Operation Plumbat, Israel, in 1968, obtained yellowcake (processed uranium ore) to support the Israeli nuclear weapons effort in a clandestine operation after France stopped supplying it with uranium fuel for the Dimona nuclear reactor in reaction to the 1967 Arab-Israeli War.
 Numerous sources believe that in 1968 Israel managed to obtain 200 tonnes of yellowcake from the Belgian mining company Union Minière.
 The company collaborated with Mossad in shipping out the ore from Antwerp to Genoa for a European front company which then surreptitiously transferred the ore to another vessel at night on the Mediterranean Sea.

 Closure

 The mine was officially closed on January 28, 2004, by presidential decree.
-However eight people died and a further thirteen people were injured in July 2004 when part of the old mine collapsed.
+However, eight people died and a further thirteen people were injured in July 2004, when part of the old mine collapsed.
 Although industrial production has ceased with cement lids sealing off the mine shafts, there is evidence that some artisanal mining still goes on here.
 A United Nations inter-agency mission, led by the UN Office for Coordination of Humanitarian Affairs (OCHA) and the United Nations Environment Programme (UNEP), and organised through their Joint Environment Unit, visited the mine.
 The UNEP/OCHA concluded: